-Never give out any information or money based on a phone call unless you know and trust the person.
+Never give out information or money based on a phone call unless you know and trust the person

-- the amount of money being requested seems out of line with the reason for it.
+- The information or amount of money being requested seems out of line with the reason for it.

-- the story behind the purpose of the money seems outlandish.
+- The story behind the purpose of the information or money seems outlandish.

 Designate a trusted person for your financial advisor to talk to